City-Bureau/get-the-lead-out/README.md

 run `make clean.csv` This will make a spreadsheet `clean.csv` with the school name, sample id, sample time, sample level, and url of the source file.
-It will also make a spreadsheet called `err.csv` with the rows that it as not able to extract cleanly.
+It will also make a spreadsheet called `err.csv` with the rows that it was not able to extract cleanly.
 You'll need to deal with those by hand.

 In the making of these two spreadsheets, we will download all the pdf